Auto-DL/Auto-DL/.github/ISSUE_TEMPLATE/Django Feature.md

 ## Django Feature Request

-This feature request is for features releted to the backend (Django) of Auto-DL.
+This feature request is for features related to the backend (Django) of Auto-DL.
 Is your feature request related to an existing [Issue](https://www.github.com/Auto-DL/Generator/issues) or a new implementation?
 <!--  If related to an issue, please link it here using "See #<issue-number>"  -->